How to Import PST to Shared Mailbox Office 365 PowerShell – A Complete Guide

 Thus, to help out all the users, we are going to explain step by step process to import PST to Shared Mailbox in Office 365.
 Moreover, we will also introduce a reliable and instant way to import PST to shared mailbox in Office 365 without any hassle.

-How to Import PST Files to Shared Mailbox to Office 365 PowerShell?
+How to Import PST Files to Shared Mailbox in Office 365 Using PowerShell?

 Microsoft provides Import Service to the users to import PST to the shared mailbox in Office 365.
 Before you begin, you have to follow some prerequisites: